urban-1/jsChords/README.md

 maybe a good idea to use a minifier/compiler of your choice to compress the library.
 Code examples [here](http://urban-1.github.io/jsChords/) (the demo code)

-## Editing and rebuilding
+## Contributing

-If you want to edit and extend the project, clone it (or fork on github) and use the provided makefile.
+If you want to edit and extend the project, clone it (or preferably fork on github) and use the provided makefile.
 This simply combines all the files into jschords-src.js.

 Documentation is build with jsduck which is assumed to be in your path.
 To rebuild: